Bratwurst with Peppers and Onions are a classic summer time dinner! Juicy, grilled brats with a beer, peppers and onions topping!

 - Add the oil and butter to a large skillet over medium-low heat.
 Add the onions and peppers and let cook for 15 minutes being careful not to let the onions burn.
 Carefully pour in the beer, stir and let simmer for 5 minutes until the beer is mostly evaporated.

 - Stir in the mustard and keep warm until ready to serve.

-This is a sponsored conversation written by me on behalf of Johsonville.
-The opinions and text are all mine.
+This is a sponsored conversation written by me on behalf of Johsonville®.
+All opinions here are mine.